leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 7. Exit:
 Choice:

-1. Works.
+Option 1.
+Works.
 Is the same method as in the main menu to search by puppy name or price.

-2. Works.
-Logs the Admin out.
+Option 2.
+Works.
+Logs the Admin out, returns to Main Menu.

-3. Works.
+Option 3.
+Works.
 Adds a new puppy to the ArrayList of Puppies objects.
 This prompts the Admin for all the fields for the new puppy object.
 			This can be tested by using option 1 to search and enter a large value like 100000 for price.
 It will list any puppies under that value.

-4. Works.
+Option 4.
+Works.
 Will show any active bids.

-5. Works.
+Option 5.
+Works.
 Allows the Admin to create a new auction.
-This prompts the Admin for the details to search for a puppy and set up a new auction for the puppy.
+This prompts the Admin for the details to search for a puppy and set up a
+			new auction for the puppy ending on a certain date and time (prompts Admin for date/time).
+This can be set up with the same date and perhaps an hour in the future to allow this to be tested when logged in as a Customer later.

-6. Works.
+Option 6.
+Works.
 Allows the Admin to create a new Admin.

-7. Works.
+Option 7.
+Works.
 Exits program.

-To view the Customer Menu, select option 2.
+// To view the Customer Menu, select option 2 to log out.
 This brings us back to the main menu.
-Select 2 sign in: Use Username: jdoe, PassWord: apple.
+Select 2 sign in:
+	Use Username: jdoe, PassWord: apple.

 This brings up the Customer Menu: